 Once you take on a case you will conference with your client, organise the disclosure process, draft a witness statement and generally prepare the case for tribunal.
 You will also produce a schedule of loss and negotiate with the other side.
 On the day, you will attend to represent your client, cross-examine the respondent's witnesses and make submissions to the tribunal.

-The introduction of employment tribunal fees in July 2013 caused a substantial drop in the number of cases brought to the tribunal.
-The latest MoJ statistics indicate that the number of single claims has dropped by 59%.
+The introduction of employment tribunal fees in July 2013 has caused a substantial drop in the number of cases brought to the tribunal.
+The latest MoJ statistics indicate that the number of single claims has dropped by 70%.

 Since FRU represents people without the means to pay for representation, the effect on FRU's caseload has been even more dramatic.
-In 2014 the number of 'Any Rep' cases (those suitable for a volunteer without previous experience) has dropped by about 75%, compared with previ-ous years.
+In 2014 the number of 'Any Rep' cases (those suitable for a volunteer without previous experience) has dropped by about 80%, compared with previous years.
 We estimate that, at present, about 90 of these cases are available, annually, for our volunteers in London.

 FRU is doing its best to ensure that we receive as many referrals as possible and will continue to review training day numbers throughout the year.
-You may also want to consider volunteer-ing for Social Security, where more cases are available.
+You may also want to consider volunteering for Social Security.